zsxkib/cog-mmaudio/README.md

 ### Gradio interface

 Supports video-to-audio and text-to-audio synthesis.
+Use [port forwarding](https://unix.stackexchange.com/questions/115897/whats-ssh-port-forwarding-and-whats-the-difference-between-ssh-local-and-remot) if necessary.
+Our default port is `17888` which you can change in `gradio_demo.py`.

 ```
 python gradio_demo.py